Sapphires Gemstones: Colors, Prices, and How to Buy Loose Stones

 - Burma (Myanmar): Famous for rubies, Burma also produces exceptional sapphires.
 Burmese stones show a rich "Royal Blue" with high clarity and intense saturation.
 Political instability has complicated supply chains, adding to scarcity.

 - Ceylon (Sri Lanka): One of the world's oldest gem sources.
 Ceylon sapphires are celebrated for bright, lively blue hues with excellent brilliance.
 Sri Lanka is also the primary source of padparadscha sapphires.
 We've seen first-hand how Ceylon stones often come in larger sizes than Kashmir or Burmese specimens, making them excellent value per carat.
+More on why origin moves the price in our Ceylon sapphire guide.

 Major Modern Sources